Chart Color Schemes

 Hawthorn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, they adopt the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-According to these projections, Hawthorn is expected to increase by 75 persons to reach a total population of around 2,331 by the year 2041, reflecting an overall growth rate of approximately 4.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the area expected to increase by 75 persons to 2041, reflecting a gain of 5.1% over the 17 years.

 Frequently Asked Questions - Population